 - Promotion of the environmentally responsible introduction, cultivation, and distribution of plants which have ornamental horticultural value

-- Assisting in the publication of books or other works relating to the science of horticulture
+- Assisting in the publication of books or other works relating to ornamental horticulture

-- Informal and/or formal educational activities which further ornamental horticulture
+- Informal and/or formal educational activities that further ornamental horticulture

 The Stanley Smith Horticultural Trust has been recognized by the IRS as a private foundation, exempt from income tax under section 501(c)(3) of the Internal Revenue Code.
 The Trust’s IRS Form 990-PF can be viewed on Guidestar’s web site.